-Lagrange Point are back after a short intermission with shuffle units within the Pythagoras Production.
-The talented duo sweeps everyone off their feet with the haunting “Singularity“.
+Lagrange Point are back after a short intermission with shuffle units ready to sweep everyone off their feet with the haunting “Singularity“.

 1 - シンギュラリティ 2 - Vertigo 3 - シンギュラリティ -off vocal- 4 - Vertigo -off vocal-

 Singularity kicks this single in a unique way for this duo.
 Drama is turned up a notch for this instrumental, with the song opening to the sound of dramatic strings and timpani.
 The pacing is slow and the vibe is dark, a first coming from Lagrange Point, usually known for their romantic/dramatic vibe.

 The instrumental kicks off with dramatic strings and timpani, setting a dark tone to this song.
 Live drums and drum samples (mostly snare and hi-hat triplets) join the timpani, making the beat sound more imposing.